keyboardpartner/HX3.5-Scan-Drivers/README.md

 ![HX3.7 Pic](https://github.com/keyboardpartner/HX3-Scan-Drivers/blob/main/docs/mainboard37_kl.JPG)

-### Scan drivers for PicoBlaze Core in HX3 Sound Engine (FPGA)
+### Scan drivers for PicoBlaze Core in HX3.5 Sound Engine (FPGA)

-These are different scan driver sources for HX3.6 and HX3.7 mainboards, to be compiled with PicoBlaze Assembler KCPSM6 from Ken Chapman.
+These are older scan driver sources for HX3.5 mainboards, to be compiled with PicoBlaze Assembler KCPSM6 from Ken Chapman.

 Repository contains KCPSM6 and HEX converter for creation of *scan.dat* files; use batch files to execute.